 Another factor that impacts this relationship with the constitution of gender is superimposed in society by other inequalities, such as class, race/ethnicity, age, among others.
-Gender can also be emphasized in the economic issues of society, in relation to the role of men and women, as well as in power relations and differences between the sexes in the construction of language and behavior: "When gender was taken as an open question about the ways in which sexual difference was conceived, it served as a provocative category of social, cultural, and historical analysis" (Scott, 2019, p.
+Gender can also be emphasized in the economic issues of society, in relation to the role of men and women, as well as in power relations and differences between the sexes in the construction of language and behavior.
+"When gender was taken as an open-ended question about the ways in which sexual difference was conceived, it served as a provocative category of social, cultural, and historical analysis" (Scott, 2019, p.
 329).

-From then on, the word "gender" was used primarily to refer to women and categories such as "male" and "female", what can be perceived is that in both cases there is a relationship of dependence, considering that "[...]if sex is not entirely natural, nor is gender entirely social" (Scott, 2019, p.
+From then on, the word "gender" was used primarily to refer to categories such as "male", "female" and "neutral", structurally supported by sex, since sex is used for biological categories and gender for social categories.
+In fact, what can be perceived is that in both cases there is a relationship of dependence, considering that "[...]if sex is not entirely natural, neither is gender entirely social.
+(Scott, 2019, p.
 323).

-Such understanding allows us to perceive the numerous changes in cultural patterns that have occurred in the peoples and cultures of the various localities, since every people must be understood as geographically and historically dated.
+Such an understanding allows us to perceive the numerous changes in cultural patterns that have occurred in the peoples and cultures of the various locations on the planet, since every people must be understood as geographically and historically dated.
 In this way, if "[...] the predominant ideas about gender in a given social context lead to the attribution of certain meanings to bodies and sexual practices instead of others [...]"
 (Carvalho, 2012, p.
-403); We believe that the diverse behaviors and perceptions of what it means to be a man, a woman, or a non-binary subject affect the importance of gender studies and concepts.
+403); We believe that the various behaviors and perceptions about what it means to be a man, a woman, or neither, affect the importance of studies and the concept of gender.